DJDanl/cpp-docs.pt-br/docs/standard-library/unordered-multimap-class.md

 ### <a name="parameters"></a>Parâmetros

-`keyval` Valor de chave de pesquisa.
+*keyval*
+ O valor chave a ser pesquisado.

 ### <a name="remarks"></a>Comentários